UPPS 07.08.02 - Voluntary Withdrawal of Students from the University

-A student may check his or her class schedule via Student Self-Service to verify that the withdrawal has been processed.
+A student may check their class schedule via Student Self-Service to verify that the withdrawal has been processed.

-The appropriate offices, including ID Services, IT Assistance Center (ITAC), Collections, Student Health Center, Financial Aid and Scholarships, Department of Housing and Residential Life, the Library, Veterans Affairs, and the Athletics Department, will be notified by email that the student has withdrawn.
+The appropriate offices, including ID Services, Information Technology Assistance Center (ITAC), Student Business Services Collections, Student Health Center, Financial Aid and Scholarships, Department of Housing and Residential Life, Alkek Library, Veterans Affairs, and the Athletics Department, will be notified by email that the student has withdrawn.

 Students who currently reside in university housing must contact the Department of Housing and Residential Life to arrange for a contract cancellation due to withdrawal from the university.
 Refunds for canceled housing contracts may be credited, depending upon the reason for withdrawal, only for a prorated portion of the academic year costs.

 The Office of the University Registrar may make exceptions to the refund schedule under extenuating circumstances.
 Upon receipt of documentation from the student (such as a doctor’s statement in the case of illness), the Office of the University Registrar may request a full or partial refund, depending upon the circumstances of the case.
 If the Office of the University Registrar determines that there is no justification for a refund, the student may appeal to the Tuition Appeals Committee, whose decision on the appeal is final (see UPPS No. 02.01.12, Tuition and Fees Refund Appeal Policy).

 REVIEWERS OF THIS UPPS